nquinn721/karaokehub/docs/ADMIN-SHOWS-TABLE-ENHANCEMENT.md

 ✅ **Maintained Performance**: No impact on loading or responsiveness
 ✅ **Future-Ready**: Table structure supports additional enhancements

-The admin dashboard now provides a comprehensive view of karaoke events with complete venue and location information, making it much easier for administrators to manage the KaraokePal platform!
+The admin dashboard now provides a comprehensive view of karaoke events with complete venue and location information, making it much easier for administrators to manage the KaraokeHub platform!